 Laboratory Course: 2 hours laboratory work each week.
-This lab provides the application and demonstration of concepts presented in BIO 125 lecture.
+Application and demonstration of the concepts presented in BIO 125 Human Anatomy and Physiology II Lectures.

 BIO 127 Microbiology for Allied Health

 Prerequisite: BIO 124 and BIO 125, for nursing students formally admitted to the program.